 VisIt is a distributed, parallel visualization and graphical analysis tool for data defined on two- and three-dimensional (2D and 3D) meshes.
-Version 2.12.2 is primarily a bug-fix release that resolves about ten important issues.
-For a complete list of changes see the VisIt 2.12.2 Release Notes.
+Version 2.12.3 is primarily a bug-fix release that resolves over a dozen important issues.
+For a complete list of changes see the VisIt 2.12.3 Release Notes.

 VisIt 2.12.1 was primarily a bug-fix release that resolved about ten important issues.
 For a complete list of changes see the VisIt 2.12.1 Release Notes.

 VisIt 2.12 contains many bug-fixes and new features.
 It was closer to a bug fix release in scope except for the fact that the component protocols changed, necessitating a major release.
 For a complete list of changes see the VisIt 2.12 Release Notes.

 VisIt 2.11 contains many bug-fixes and new features.
 For a complete list of changes see the VisIt 2.11 Release Notes.